-The answer is yes.
+Yes.
 Our team will verify the insights before you will be asked to publish them.
 Until you approve the insights collectively, they will not be sent to the participants and will not be accessible in the “All Insights” page.
-Project admins can always edit insights, delete them, or unlink unfavorable highlights (even after the project is closed).
+Project admins can always edit insights, delete them, or unlink unfavorable highlights (even after the project has closed).

 Where do the participants perform analytical tasks?

-After adding an answer, the participants will be asked to perform various tasks (such as highlighting their answer and linking the highlights to an insight).
+After adding an answer, the participants will be asked to perform various tasks such as highlighting their answer, and linking the highlights to an insight.
 In addition, they will be invited to the task interface, where additional tasks will be presented to them.
-While participants will mostly process their own answers in the answer flow, they will help process others’ answers in the task interface.
+While participants will mostly process their own answers in the answer flow, they can also help process others’ answers in the task interface.

 When and how will participants be asked to process answers?

 After adding an answer, each participant will be asked to perform analytical tasks for the new answer (such as highlighting an important point or linking the highlight to an existing insight).

 When the number of answers exceeds 20, the participants will be invited to the task interface by a widget on the site.
 In the interface, they will be asked to analyze others’ answers.